Budibase/website/content/blog/updates/introducing-budibase-new-logo.md

 We’re always open to feedback.
-[Hop over to our Discord channel](https://discord.com/invite/ZepTmGbtfF) to let us know what you think of the new branding.
+[Hop over to our Discord channel](https://discord.com/invite/ZepTmGbtfF) and let us know what you think of the new branding.

 If you'd like to download the new Budibase logo, you can do so within the [Budibase branding app](https://budimaster.budibase.app/app/branding#/branding).